 Anesthesia by the surgeon is considered to be more than local or digital anesthesia.
 Identify this service by adding modifier 47 to the surgical code.
-Reimbursement is the lower of the billed charge or the anesthesia base unit amount x anesthesia conversion factor.
+Reimbursement is the lower of the billed charge or the anesthesia base unit amount multiplied by the anesthesia conversion factor.
 No additional time is allowed.